DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics

+Regarding basic alternatives, their performance still falls short of adequacy.
+The transformer model, lacking pre-training, faces challenges in learning code semantics and interpreting warning messages.
+This difficulty in training resulted in a suboptimal performance, achieving only a 51.51\% F1-score.
+The n-gram \revise{approach}, another baseline, exhibits average performance, yet a little lower than ``GHOST2''.
+This suggests that while the n-gram model can capture related patterns, its performance is hampered by noise and inability to learn deep semantics.
+We also find that as the base component of FineWAVE, the LSTM model out performed the pre-trained models.
+This can be partly attributed to its strict orderliness of encoding, which makes it easier to learn the naturalness of source code, thereby acquiring more sequential dependencies.
+Therefore, their performance was not as good as that of the LSTM.

+Additionally, in order to further present the improvement of the effectiveness of \ourtool, we also conducted a paired t-test on the F1-score of \ourtool and the baseline models.
+The results show that \ourtool significantly outperforms all the baseline models with a p-value of 0.0049.
+This indicates that the improvement of \ourtool is statistically significant.
+Furthermore, the improvement of \ourtool is quite outperforming compared to some other works in the same field of software engineering~\cite{Kharkar,Wen,Zhang_2023_Detecting,Cheng_2021_DeepWukong,Li_2022_VulDeeLocator}.
 In conclusion, \ourtool considers more elements (including field code and warnings), integrates the function slicing to obtain rich while precise context and takes into account the interaction between warning messages and code.
-These enhancements allow \ourtool to outperform the baseline models, underscoring its effectiveness in verifying warnings.
+These enhancements allow \ourtool to outperform the baseline models, underscoring its effectiveness in identifying warnings.